Orange County Workers’ Compensation Lawyers

-The Role of Liability in Workers’ Compensation Claims
+What Is the Role of Liability in Workers’ Compensation Claims?

 Workers’ compensation is a no-fault system.
 In typical cases, liability for a work injury may not be considered.
 Often, employees are able to have their claims approved and begin collecting benefits without attributing blame to anyone.

-Some common third-party claims involve those dealing with machinery accidents.
+Some common third-party claims involve machinery accidents.
 You may be able to file a third-party work injury claim if you were hurt in an accident caused by:

 - Defective equipment design or manufacturing